Study: Heart attack risk skyrockets when hurricanes strike

-As Hurricane Dorian barrels toward the East Cost, the American Heart Association wants people to include health care in their hurricane checklist.
+As Hurricane Dorian barrels toward the East Coast, the American Heart Association wants people to include health care in their hurricane checklist.

 Hurricanes, obviously, are dangerous, but these monstrous storms present more health hazards beyond destructive, high-speed winds and devastating flooding.